csubs/commandbox_remote/README.md

 # Overview

-This is a small wrapper that runs [CommandBox](https://www.ortussolutions.com/products/commandbox) and allows it to communicate over the network.
+`commandbox_remote` is a small wrapper that runs [CommandBox](https://www.ortussolutions.com/products/commandbox) and allows it to communicate over the network.
 This is useful if you want to use CommandBox in a non-interactive style without incurring the startup penalty for each command.

+## Warning: Remote Access!

+*This essentially starts a network-accessible shell, so it should be used with extreme caution!*

+The server only listens on `localhost` (IPv4), so that helps to limit access, but a malicious program running on your computer can run `commandbox` commands as you, without having to authenticate itself.
+*USE AT YOUR OWN RISK!*

 ## Usage